-Strengthen muscle activity and optimize energy transfer
+Strengthen the central fascial muscle-train and optimize energy transfer

 Muscle activity ignites movement.
 At the same time the fascial network improves in stability as muscles grow.
 Muscles are organized in long fascial muscle-trains throughout the body.
 Thus, communication channels transfer muscle power across the body, reacting with and supporting one another.
 This occurs frequently and is complicated, generating a full-body task out of every movement.
 As a result, strength training itself can support the body’s optimal performance output when the trajectories of the muscle-trains are also incorporated into movement.
 The main fascial muscle-trains are particularly closely connected in their transfer of energy.
 The muscles in the central fascial muscle-train are of key importance because they offer an anchor for the body’s movement.

 Basically, the body tries to be economical so that muscles and fascia enjoy a mutually beneficial relationship; one would not be able to work without the other.
 Ultimately, when a specific demand arises, depending on the situation either the muscles or the fascia take over the main work.

 ⇒ Muscle work = fascial network resting = a lot of energy consumption

 ⇒ Fascia work = muscles resting = low energy consumption